-- To uphold the principle of transparency and accountability, the Ministry will assess whether an airline agreement application is recommended for authorisation using a consistent framework. - The Ministry will provide advice to the Minister using the framework presented in Figure 1.
-For example, if the airline agreement does not result in a benefit to the public for New Zealand2, we will consider whether the detriments can be addressed through remedies, so the airline agreement with remedies leads to a net public benefit for New Zealand.
-See [reference to application process document]. - 14 The assessment framework comprises five components.
+- 13 To uphold the principle of transparency and accountability, the Ministry will assess whether a cooperation agreement application is recommended for authorisation using a consistent framework. - 14 The Ministry will provide advice to the Minister using the framework presented in Figure 1. - 15 The assessment framework comprises five components. - Strategic alignment: the cooperation agreement aligns with and contributes to the main purpose or any of the additional purposes of the Act.